csoltero109/GoogleSheetsJavaSDK/README.md

 </ol>

 <h2>About the credentials.json file:</h2>
-This json file can be gotten from the Google Cloud Platform API Dashboard
+This json file can be gotten from the
-<a href="https://console.cloud.google.com/apis/dashboard">Link to Google Cloud Platform API Dashboard</a>
+<a href="https://console.cloud.google.com/apis/dashboard">Google Cloud Platform API Dashboard</a>

 <h2>Note:</h2>
 This project was done with Gradle and not Maven.
-So you will not find an pom.xml file here.
+So you will not find a pom.xml file here.